Second microlocalization and Fredholm theory for the three-body problem: Introduction

+It is clear that the constructions of $\mathcal{X}_{\pm}$ and $\mathcal{Y}_{\pm}$ are not unique.
+Indeed, although they are not phrased as so, the propagation results of \cite{AndrasThesis} are already enough to establish a Fredholm theory.
+This can be proved systematically if one makes a mild resolution to the three-body calculus (which is similar to the resolution we make in \S \ref{a further resolution at fiber infinity} below) at the fiber infinity of the three-body cotangent bundle, which will allow us to incorporate appropriate variable orders at spatial infinity.
+Nevertheless, one could also proceed more directly.
+See \cite{JesseWave, JesseWave2} for how this is done in the context of the Klein-Gordon equation.

-is Fredholm. \end{conjecture} Such a result, being stated as a conjecture, will of course not be proved in this paper.
-In fact, as we will discuss shortly, there should exist more than one version of Conjecture \ref{main theorem} that one could prove, in the sense that the spaces $\mathcal{X}, \mathcal{Y}$ are not unique.
-Thus in this paper, we shall develop the central tools required to prove an \emph{interesting} version of the Conjecture \ref{main theorem}.
-These tools naturally generalize the method of ``second microlocalization'' developed by Vasy in \cite{AndrasSM}, where the zero-energy problem was considered for the Helmholtz operator.
-We will then prove a version of Conjecture \ref{main theorem} in the next entry of the series.
+However, the tools we develop in this paper will lead to a different, and arguably \emph{more precise} Fredholm theory, in that the construction of $\mathcal{X}_{\pm}$ also accounts for \emph{geometric diffraction} of the bicharacteristic flow.
+These tools naturally generalize the method of `second microlocalization' developed by Vasy in \cite{AndrasSM}, where the zero-energy problem is considered for the Helmholtz operator in the two-body setting, i.e., when $V \in S^{-2 - \delta}( \overline{\mathbb{R}^{n}} )$ instead.

-Since it is not immediately obvious why second microlocalization should be involved in the treatment of the three-body problem, we will dedicate a considerable amount of space below to motivate the discussion in this paper.
-The statement of our main result will therefore be delayed until the end of Subsection \ref{an overview of second microlocalization subsection}.
+Since this paper is lengthy, we will dedicate a considerable amount of effort in this introduction to motivate our construction.
+In particular, we will discuss briefly: \begin{itemize} \item the meaning of second microlocalization within the context of the three-body problem, and why it arises naturally; as well as \item how this second microlocal structure leads to a natural Fredholm framework. \end{itemize} Our aim is to provide the readers with a clear roadmap before delving into the details.